divarvel/blog/posts/2013-05-30-full-disk-encryption-on-exherbo.md

 If you use directly my code, don't forget to `make bb` to make sure the init file is copied at the right place.

+[Keruspe](http://github.com/Keruspe) helped me a lot on this part.
+For some reason, the `initramfs` file is never shown in the existing guides, and everybody seem to copy all the files by hand.
+Tedious.

 #### Configure your kernel

 The next step is quite simple.